-9 Sports to Play at Home for Children with Diplegia or Hemiplegia
+29 Sports and Games to Play at Home for Children with Diplegia or Hemiplegia

-Sports are often played in teams but the skills in the sport can be practiced at home and can be very enjoyable.
+Sport is known to boost confidence and improve self-esteem as well as improving strength and stamina.
+They are often played in teams but the skills in the sport can be practised at home and can be very enjoyable.

-If you have several children, we have given some ideas of sports they can play together.
-However, many can also be played with just you and your child or the child on their own.
+If you have several children, we have given some ideas of activities they can play together.
+However, many can also be played with just you and your child or your child on their own.

 This is a great opportunity to let off some steam and challenge your children.

-Here are some great indoor sports and activity ideas to try at home with your child.
+Here are 10 great indoor sports ideas to try at home with your child.

 A corridor is great for this if your child has less accurate arm function as the walls keep the balloon in reach.